-Ace Events Elevates Dubai's Nightlife With International Acts And Unforgettable Parties
+Ace Events Elevates Dubai's Nightlife with International Acts and Unforgettable Parties

+(MENAFN- Publsh) Reinventing Dubai's Premier Nightlife Scene with A-List Performers, Immersive Themes, and Cutting-Edge Entertainment

-Dubai, U.A.E. – Setting a new standard in Dubai's nightlife, Ace Events is proud to announce its expansion into prestigivenues, offering even more space, VIP experiences, and themed extravaganzas for Dubai's discerning partygoers.
+13th September 2023; Dubai, U.A.E. – Setting a new standard in Dubai's nightlife, Ace Events is proud to announce its expansion into prestigious venues, offering even more space, VIP experiences, and themed extravaganzas for Dubai's discerning partygoers.

 Ace Events is renowned for curating extraordinary experiences that push the boundaries of entertainment, bringing Dubai's nightlife to new heights.
 In addition to its upcoming events, which promise opulence, celebrity encounters, state-of-the-art technology, and immersive themes, Ace Events has introduced international acts such as Akhil and MKSHFT to Dubai's party scene.

-Ace Events is synonymwith top-notch entertainment, boasting a lineup of exceptional DJs, including DJ Zaan, DJ Ricky, DJ Mox, DJ Lathish, DJ Sohail, and DJ Tronik, guaranteeing each event is nothing short of spectacular.
+Ace Events is synonymous with top-notch entertainment, boasting a lineup of exceptional DJs, including DJ Zaan, DJ Ricky, DJ Mox, DJ Lathish, DJ Sohail, and DJ Tronik, guaranteeing each event is nothing short of spectacular.

 With an expected turnout of over 300 guests per night, Ace Events has extended its schedule to ensure captivating events happening throughout the entire week.
 With artists scheduled to promise an ever-enticing Saturday evenings and bringing back Arjun all the way from UK this Saturday 16th September at Dubai hottest new venue KQ Club in Wafi City Mall.